MatthewBacalakis/Auth0Sample/readme.md

 ```javascript
 var tokenPayload = jwtHelper.decodeToken(localStorage.getItem('access_token'));
 ```
-In this sample application the scope is being read from the token and buttons corresponding to a scope the user does not possess disabled.
+In this sample application the user's job title is read from the id_token and only the button appropriate for the user's job title is enabled.
 See the item buttons component controller and html for details.
 All buttons can be enabled by clicking the checkbox.

 Upon clicking one of the buttons a call is made to our mock api service.
 An AngularJS interceptor is used to attach the token to any outgoing requests.
 #### app.js